The International Federation of Nurse Anesthetists is a federation of national nurse anesthetists’ associations.

 5. To assist nurse anesthetists’ associations to improve the standards of nurse anesthesia and the competence of nurse anesthetists.

 Some countries are already in process to improve and change their educational program in order to adapt them to the IFNA international model.
-Every time an association was requesting the assistance of IFNA for providing support for improvement of nurse anesthesia, Pascal Rod, President, Ron Caulk the Executive Director and /or other delegates were participating to discussions, to present nurse anesthesia programs or practice in other countries.
-The development of nurse anesthesia program curriculum will provide valuable documentation.
+Every time an association was requesting the assistance of IFNA for providing support for improvement of nurse anesthesia, the President, the Executive Director and /or other delegates were participating to discussions, to present nurse anesthesia programs or practice in other countries.
+The development of nurse anesthesia program curriculum provides valuable documentation.
+The Education Committee can also assist in development of programs of education.

 6. To promote the recognition of nurse anesthesia